awslabs/graphstorm/docs/source/graph-construction/gs-processing/gspartition/ec2-clusters.rst

     docker container exec -it test /bin/bash

+Users need to exchange the ssh key from inside each of GraphStorm Docker container to the rest containers in the cluster: copy the keys from the ``/root/.ssh/id_rsa.pub`` from one container to ``/root/.ssh/authorized_keys`` in containers on all other containers.
 In the container environment, users can check the connectivity with the command ``ssh <ip-in-the-cluster> -o StrictHostKeyChecking=no -p 2222``.
 Please replace the ``<ip-in-the-cluster>`` with the real IP address from the ``ip_list.txt`` file above, e.g.,

 .. code-block:: bash